younghhk/STAT_COMP/VS.md

 Step 3: Record the rank of each covaraite, Xj, j=1,...,p.

 Repeat Steps 1-3 for 100 simulated datasets.
 Compute the average rank over 100 repetitions for each variable.
-What are the rank of x1-x3?
+What are the ranks of X1-X3?
 ```{r}
 library(MASS) #to use mvrnorm function
 nrep=5 #number of repetitions